 The situation is this: You have a document set up with styles, chapter numbers and a table of contents and you want to translate the document and present it in a side-by-side bilingual format.
 The best way to set up a bilingual Word document is to use a table.
 A two column table can handle even flow of information across pages without much trouble.

-In a typical translation situation, we process English Word files in our Translation Memory software and replace the content with the translation.
-We don’t manually work in Word because it would not give us access to tools like Translation Memory and Termbases.
+In a typical translation situation, we process English Word files in our Translation Memory software and the translator works in a version of our software and translates the content there.
+We don’t manually work directly in Word because it would not give us access to tools like Translation Memory and Termbases.
 The output of the translation therefore is a single language output that mirrors the English.
 However, when you combine both versions (in this case English and Spanish) together in a bilingual table, a few issues come up.
 See the image below:

 You can see that in the bilingual format, the Table of Contents is a mix of English and Spanish titles combined.
 The chapter numbers and the number lists are continued across columns.
 This is a small example, but consider this example in a 100 page document and you can see how this can become a major problem.
 In this post we’ll share some best practices to deal with this situation.